jonxmitchell/ferox-bar-grill/testing.md

 ### HTML

-I have decided to use the [W3C Validator](https://validator.w3.org/) to check if my HTML code is valid.
+I have decided to use the [W3C HTML Validator](https://validator.w3.org/) to check if my HTML code is valid.
 Please see the below table with the results.

 | Page   | Screenshot | Notes |
 | ------ |  ---------- | ----- |